Tuesday 15 April 2014

 After an individual has an operation for example a broken bone being repaired, he/she is prescribed anti embolism/hospital stockings, which should be worn for around 6 weeks after being discharged from hospital.
 These stockings prevent DVT by applying pressure to the lower leg.
 Within the lower leg is a pump called the peripheral pump, this pump is deep within the calf muscle and helps old blood return to the heart so it can be refreshed with new oxygen.
 So long as this blood is circulating efficiently and the velocity is normal the chances of DVT developing is reduced.
 When we walk this triggers the peripheral pump action so I also encourage patients to be mobile as soon as possible after an operation.

-(DVT) and it became apparent to me that due to the tight nature of the stockings, many people struggle to get them on and eventually gave up, this is more likely to be the case for elderly people.
+During my research I discovered 25,000 people die in the UK from developing (DVT) and it became apparent to me that due to the tight nature of the stockings, many people struggle to get them on and eventually gave up, this is more likely to be the case for elderly people.
 Nurses in the hospital also struggle to apply the stockings and the task is time consuming.

 I became very focused and determined to find a solution to this problem.
 Intuitively I felt that it was my responsibility to change this.
 At home I experimented with different materials alongside a variety of stockings, I eventually came up with my first prototype and conducted focus groups with nurses and patients and shortly afterwards Neo-slip was born.